 Results comparing interface and material failures are shown in Figure 7 confirming what one would expect, that interface failures occur at higher pull-out loads than material failures, as the latter is constrained in the interface failure tests.
-Another useful conclusion from analysis of the tests is that shorter fibres tend to produce load-displacement curves with appreciable softening post-peak, see for instance Figure 2.
-To a limited extent this brittleness is also associated with lower water contents but appears to be cancelled out for fibres of 50 and 75mm lengths.
-The ANOVA analysis of the results presented elsewhere (Readle, 2013) demonstrated that the most significant variables affecting pull-out force after fibre length were water content and then dry density.
+Another useful conclusion from analysis of the tests is that shorter fibres tend to produce load-displacement curves with appreciable softening post-peak (see for instance Figure 2).
+To a limited extent, this brittleness is also associated with lower WCs, but appears to be cancelled out for fibres of 50 and 75 mm long.
+The ANOVA analysis of the results presented elsewhere (Readle, 2013) demonstrated that the most significant variables affecting pull-out force after fibre length were WC and then dry density.

-A small number of tests were conducted on unstabilized samples, varying the fibre type and selected representative results are shown in Figure 8.
-All three fibres used in the tests were approximately the same diameter and, for the reasons given above no adjustment has been made to adjust for minor differences in diameter, therefore the pull-out forces are plotted rather than anything else.
-The jute twine fibre gives the greatest strength and polypropylene the least, with sisal in between, and with the jute fibre the most significant in terms of post-peak softening.
+A small number of tests were conducted on unstabilised samples, varying the fibre type and selected representative results are shown in Figure 8.
+The three fibres used in the tests were approximately of the same diameter and, for the reasons given above, no adjustment has been made for minor differences in diameter; therefore, the pull-out forces are plotted as opposed to anything else.
+The jute twine fibre gives the greatest strength and polypropylene the least, with sisal in between, and with the jute fibre the most significant in terms of postpeak softening.
 While no detailed investigation of fibre surfaces was undertaken in this study, these results support the conclusion that surface roughness, or more likely the presence of microfibres extending out from the main fibre axis, are the key bonding location; polypropylene would not have this feature and therefore would lack the bonding of the other natural materials.